Chapter 16

 An external legal entity (commercial company, association, etc.) can be certified provided that it provides a certification body (they are all internal) with an exhaustive list of its beneficiary natural and legal persons (which has started to be put in place in Europe to fight against tax evasion), that the beneficiary legal entities are themselves all certified, and that the certification body has ensured that the reality of the activity corresponds to the reason for being expressed by the legal entity, which must be a real activity, which excludes largely passive holding companies.

-Only certified legal entities can operate internally (sell).
+Only certified legal entities may operate internally (sell).

 For example, a pleasure boat, if it belongs to a legal entity, can only access internal ports if the legal entity that owns it is certified.

-As this system does not provide for income tax, the corresponding frauds disappear mechanically.
+As this system does not include an income tax, the corresponding frauds disappear mechanically.

 •